sebastiencabonbw/documentation-ia-product/documentation/igrc-platform/self-managed/02-integrations/iddm.md

 Options are configured by default and no modification is required.
 You can adjust your search filter to limit the data extraction.

-> If needed, you may change the parameters to correspond to your data structure in Identity Data Manager.
+> If needed, you may change the parameters to correspond to your data structure in Identity Data Management.
 Please keep in mind that the `dc` attribute is required.

 Follow the wizard for the final steps.

 ### RadiantOne - Generic Bridge

-This connector is used as a bridge between Identity Data Manager and Identity Analytics.
+This connector is used as a bridge between Identity Data Management and Identity Analytics.

 > This connector requires configuration of a dedicated collector line to leverage the input files.